-Professor PHILIP VERLEGER (Economics, University of Calgary): The extra oil the Saudi's produce is a heavier oil that has a high sulfur content.
+PHILIP VERLEGER: The extra oil the Saudi's produce is a heavier oil that has a high sulfur content.

 BRADY: Philip Verleger, at the University of Calgary, says it's difficult for a lot of European and U.S. refineries to produce gasoline and diesel from Saudi oil.